harleydutton/among-thieves/sections/subsections/Master Thief.md

-Whomever possesses the [[Master Thief Card.png|Master Thief Card]] is the Master Thief.
+Whomever possesses the [[master-thief.png|Master Thief Card]] is the Master Thief.
 When a thief becomes a master they steal one coin from [[The City]].